Salient Object Detection: A Survey: Survey of the State of the Art

 {{\mathcal D}}

-In some studies, it is assumed that saliency annotations of $\mathcal{C}$ is available.
-Specifically, Marchesotti~\etal~\cite{marchesotti2009framework} propose to describe each indexed image $I_k$ by a pair of descriptors $(\vf_{I_k}^+, \vf_{I_k}^-)$, where $\vf_{I_k}^+$ and $\vf_{I_k}^-$ denote the feature descriptors (Fisher vector) of the salient and non-salient regions according to the saliency annotations, respectively.
-To compute the saliency map, the input image is represented as a set of patches $\{p_x\}_{x=1}^P$ and each patch $p_x$ is described by a fisher vector $\vf_x$.
-For robustness, the saliency score is computed for a neighborhood $\calN_x$ of $p_x$,
+In some studies, it is assumed that saliency annotations of $\mathcal{C}$ are available.
+For example, Marchesotti~\etal~\cite{marchesotti2009framework} propose to describe each indexed image $I_k$ by a pair of descriptors $(\vf_{I_k}^+, \vf_{I_k}^-)$, where $\vf_{I_k}^+$ and $\vf_{I_k}^-$ denote the feature descriptors (Fisher vector) of the salient and non-salient regions according to the saliency annotations, respectively.
+To compute the saliency map, each patch $p_x$ of the input image is described by a fisher vector $\vf_x$.
+Saliency of patches are computed according to their contrast with foreground and background region features $\{(\vf_{I_k}^+, \vf_{I_k}^-)\}_{k=1}^K$.